wjbryant/taboverride/README.md

 * Adjustable tab size
 * Auto indent
 * Custom key combinations (use any key and modifier keys for tab/untab)
-* Extension system allows new functionality to be added
+* Extension system that allows new functionality to be added

 ## Setup